 - Installing a Wheel Impact Load Detector (WILD) across all four tracks in the Park Avenue Tunnel.
 This monitors for wheel flats that may have developed during operation and allows us to identify and prioritize wheels for repair.

 - Installing a tandem Wheel Truing Lathe in Harmon Shop.
 We built a state-of-the-art wheel true facility in Harmon that can cut both wheels on a truck simultaneously.
 This allows for proper wheel diameter matching and also helps us return cars to service more quickly so we have enough cars available for our customers.
-CDOT is currently building a second identical facility in New Haven to support our new M8 Fleet.
-This new addition is scheduled to be completed for the Fall of 2013.
+CDOT is currently building a second identical facility in New Haven to support our new M8 Fleet..

 Many of you may notice that under extreme conditions, we now reduce speeds through problem areas.
 While this may result in a slight delay to your service, it ensures safe operation of our trains and also prevents a greater delay because of wheel damage.
 And no flat spots on train wheels also means we can operate at regular speeds in non-problem areas, and we don't need to take the equipment out of service to maintain it.